Pakistani govt chided for 'Drink less tea, save money' plea

 ISLAMABAD (AP) — A minister in Pakistan's newly elected government faced criticism Wednesday following his plea to the nation to drink less tea to help save on imports amid a deepening economic crisis.

 Pakistan is among the world's top tea importers, a hugely popular drink among both the rich and the poor in this country of 220 million people.
-The government has to spend about $600 million dollars from the central bank's hard currency reserves for tea imports annually.
+The government spends about $600 million from the central bank's hard currency reserves for tea imports annually.

 A Pakistani is believed to drink at least three cups of tea a day on average, the nation's caffeinated drink of choice.